saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 For this test, we iterate the physical interfaces present on the device and check the `oper-status`.
 We use `no-diff` so that we are informed of anything that changed.
 In case something changes, we print the interface name and state changes to screen.

 As you can see, we used a pattern that is very similar to what we used for the BGP peer check.
 The xpath referenced the `physical-interface` instead of `bgp-peer`.
 Furthermore, the `id` and `no-diff` differ because in this case, we are interested in the value from other fields.
-However, the overal setup of the test is the same.
-We can use this patter for LLDP neighbors, LDP sessions, IS-IS adjancies, etc.
+However, the overall setup of the test is the same.
+We can use this patter for LLDP neighbors, LDP sessions, IS-IS adjacencies, etc.

 After this, we define an OSPF test in the `/home/said/testfiles/test_ospf.yaml` file: